gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-matrix-naming.md

 *   projection matrix

     a matrix and converts a frustum of space into clip space or some orthographic space into clip space.

-	Outra forma de pensar a respeito disso é que, a matriz retornada pela funçãao `ortographic` ou `ortho` e/ou `perspective` da biblioteca math.

 Another way of thinking about this is it's the matrix returned by your matrix math library's `perspective` and/or `ortho` or `orthographic` function.